temporalio/documentation/docs/go/how-to-develop-a-worker-program-in-go.md

 The `RegisterWorkflow()` and `RegisterActivity()` calls essentially create an in-memory mapping between the Workflow Types and their implementations, inside the Worker process.

-Notice that the Task Queue name is the same as the name provided when the <preview page={HowToSpawnAWorkflowExecutionInGo}>Workflow Execution is spawned</preview>.
+Notice that the Task Queue name is the same as the name provided when the [Workflow Execution is spawned](/docs/go/how-to-spawn-a-workflow-execution-in-go).

 The name of the Task Queue that is provided to the Worker must be the same Task Queue name that is provided with the invocation of the Workflow Execution.